BOOKMARK Book of the Year 2024

 The prize is a bespoke silver bookmark, designed and made by Blairgowrie’s excellent silversmith, Sarah Cave.
 An invitation to BOOKMARK Book Festival is also part of the Award, and all our past winners have eagerly accepted this chance to be with us in Blairgowrie.

 The Book of the Year list is all about book groups, because BOOKMARK Book Festival arose from such a group in Blairgowrie.
 The shortlist contains novels which offer in-depth and wide-ranging opportunities for discussion.
-The judges this year include two groups in Blairgowrie and Suzanne Graham, from the English Department at Blairgowrie High School
+The judges this year include two book groups in Blairgowrie and Suzanne Graham, from the English Department at Blairgowrie High School.

 The books this year are: